coollabsio/documentation-coolify/docs/installation.md

 - ARM64

 ::: warning ⚠️ Caution for Raspberry Pi users:
   Make sure you use the 64-bit version of Raspberry Pi OS (Raspbian).
-Check out our [Raspberry Pi OS Setup Guide]( LINK-TO-BE-UPDATED-AFTER-CREATING-PAGE-ON-THIS-DOC-https://coolify.io/docs/knowledge-base/how-to/raspberry-pi-os#prerequisites ) for more details.
+Check out our [Raspberry Pi OS Setup Guide ↗]( LINK-TO-BE-UPDATED-AFTER-CREATING-PAGE-ON-THIS-DOC-https://coolify.io/docs/knowledge-base/how-to/raspberry-pi-os#prerequisites ) for more details.
 :::

 ---